pystruct/pystruct/doc/user_guide.rst

 Essentialy the response (score / energy) of wrong label is down weighted by 1, the loss of doing an incorrect prediction.
 We could also implement a custom loss function, that assigns custom losses for predicting, say ... as ...

-For training, we pick the n-slack SSVM, which works well with few samples and requires little tuning:

 Multi-label SVM